Skip to main content

 ]

-Insert the spatial data as text (WKT) into the text table
+Insert the geospatial data as text (WKT) into the text table

-When you add the text data to the Hyper file, the text must be in the Well Known Text Format (WKT) format for geography data, such as Point, Polygon, etc. For example, to specify location data, you would use point(Longitude Latitude).
+When you add the text data to the Hyper file, the text must be in the Well-known text (WKT) format for geospatial data, such as Point, Polygon, etc. For example, to specify location data, you would use point(Longitude Latitude).

-The following Python code example inserts two rows of data with location information into a table that is defined to hold geography data.
+The following Python code example inserts two rows of data with location information into a table that is defined to hold geospatial data.

 data_to_insert = [